Kanye West Deletes All Trump Tweets In Effort To Distance Himself From President

 — The Daily Beast (@thedailybeast) February 6, 2017

-Kanye West hasn’t posted anything to his 27 million followers about deleting President Trump’s tweets.
+Kanye West hasn’t posted anything to his 27 million followers about deleting the President Trump tweets.

-In a tweet that he posted a few months ago, West indicated he might run for President of the United States in #2024 after Trump finished his 8-year term.
+In a tweet that he posted a few months ago, West indicated he might run for President of the United States in #2024 after Trump finished his eight years in the Oval Office.
 He implied the same notion when he tweeted #2020.
 It remains to be seen if Kanye West would go up against President Trump in 2020.

 Kanye was openly critical of George W. Bush in 2005 when he accused him of not caring about black kids, CNN reports.
 He also voiced support of Donald Trump during the election when he abruptly paused a concert to tell the crowd that had he voted, he would’ve done so for Trump.